 CIRCUMSPECTOR is also free for 60 days.
 Request your free trial here.

-Due to heavy traffic, GPS tracking for lorries in Sri Lanka often involves video monitoring.
+Due to heavy traffic, GPS tracking for lorries and trucks often involves video monitoring.
 By installing a mobile CCTV on your truck, you will see the road and the driver with your own eyes right in the GPS tracking system.
 Video streams keep dispatchers calm as they see the picture, not the data, and become robust evidence in case of accidents.
 Check out the story about how video monitoring took the blame off the school bus driver and administration in a private school in Colombo.

 Some devices don’t record all the trips but start filming only when an accident takes place.
 These cameras start filming 5 seconds before the accident, during the accident itself, and 5 seconds after the accident.
 That way, the dispatcher doesn’t need to follow the screen all the time but only connect and analyze the accident itself.
 Plus, these cameras will save your mobile data, as you need to stream video over the internet all the time.